TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.19.md

 ---

-saying, Give me also this power, that on whomsoever I lay my hands, he may receive the Holy Spirit.
+saying, "Give me also this power, that whoever I lay my hands on may receive the Holy Spirit."